Sat, 11 June 2011

 Fri, 3 June 2011

-Reserve a copy of Clute and Edwards' new noir book today at Amazon.com: http://amzn.to/jCePwG
+Grab a copy of Clute and Edwards' new noir book today at Amazon.com: http://amzn.to/jCePwG and at other online booksellers.

 Clute and Edwards have never solicited donations for their podcasts, for like all good things these podcasts are a labor of love.
 But they would ask you to…